 Contributors to the study include Ursula F. Bailer, MD, Medical University of Vienna and UCSD Department of Psychiatry; Vikas Duvvuri, MD, PhD, UCSD Department of Psychiatry; and Rajesh Narendran, MD, W. Gordon Frankle, MD, Michael L. Himes and Chester A. Mathis, PhD, University of Pittsburgh School of Medicine.
 These results have been published on line in the International Journal of Eating Disorders.

 The study was supported in part by the National Institute of Mental Health and the Prince Foundation.

 # # #

-The anorexia nervosa treatment program at UC San Diego is using these new insights into differences in brain function to provide better understanding of behaviour and develop more effective treatment strategies.
+The anorexia nervosa treatment program at UC San Diego is using these new insights into differences in brain function to provide better understanding of behavior and develop more effective treatment strategies.
 The program has recently affiliated with Rady Children’s Hospital-San Diego to open a unit to provide medical stabilization for individuals with eating disorders.
-Examples of such treatments will be discussed at a workshop at Rady Children’s Hospital on June 3, 2011 on “New Treatment Approaches for Difficult Behavioural Disorders in Adolescents.”
-For more information see Eating Disorders
+Examples of such treatments will be discussed at a workshop at Rady Children’s Hospital on June 3, 2011 on “New Treatment Approaches for Difficult Behavioral Disorders in Adolescents.”

 Media Contact: Debra Kain, 619-543-6163, email@example.com